renbem/CodingChallenge/README.md

 # Coding Challenge

 This code was developed as part of an application process.
-Therefore, only limited information can be provided here.
+Therefore, only limited information shall be provided here.

 ## Installation